wdporter/i-am-that-vuepress/73-the-death-of-the-mind-is-the-birth-of-wisdom/readme.md

 **M:**&ensp;The proof of the truth lies in its effect on the listener.

 **Q:**&ensp;Words can have a most powerful effect.
-By hearing or repeating words, one can experience various kinds of trances.
-The listener’s experiences may be induced and cannot be considered to be a proof.
+By hearing or repeating words, one can experiënce various kinds of trances.
+The listener’s experiënces may be induced and cannot be considered to be a proof.

-**M:**&ensp;The effect need not necessarily be an experience.
+**M:**&ensp;The effect need not necessarily be an experiënce.
 It can be a change in character, in motivation, in relationship to people and one’s self.
 Trances and visions induced by words, drugs or any other sensory or mental means are temporary and inconclusive.
 The truth of what is said here is immovable and everlasting.
 And the proof of it is in the listener, in the deep and permanent changes in his entire beïng.
 It is not something he can doubt unless he doubts his own existence, which is unthinkable.
-When my experience becomes your own experience also, what better proof do you want?
+When my experiënce becomes your own experiënce also, what better proof do you want?

-**Q:**&ensp;The experiencer is the proof of his experience.
+**Q:**&ensp;The experiëncer is the proof of his experiënce.

-**M:**&ensp;Quite, but the experiencer needs no proof.
+**M:**&ensp;Quite, but the experiëncer needs no proof.
 “I am, and I know I am”.
 You cannot ask for further proofs.

 **Q:**&ensp;Can there be true knowledge of things?